View Norman Norton's Obituary on scrantontimes.com and share memories

 |

-Norman was predeceased by his parents, Norman N. Norton Sr. and Gloria Lee Green; and grandmother, Erma Green.
+Norman was predeceased by his parents, Norman N. Norton Sr. and Gloria Greene Norton; as well as his life partner, Anne Bensch, whom he loved dearly.

-He is survived by his siblings, Gary Loke Jr., Ryan Loke, Michelle Norton and Kaleb Norton; stepmother, Tammy Norton; and many nieces and nephews.
+He is survived by his brothers, Jay Norton and wife, Kristina; and Kaleb Norton; his sisters, Tamara Maltese and husband, Joseph; Becky Williams and husband, Ray; and Michelle Norton; his stepbrothers, Gary Loke and Ryan Loke; and his stepmother, Tammy Norton; along with many nieces and nephews.

+Norm worked for many years at Norton's Body Shop in Clarks Summit, Pa., and was known as an excellent mechanic who was able to fix anything.
+He later brought these skills to New Milford, where he established himself fabricating industrial equipment.